Sebelandanishvar/Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Clone or download the GitHub repository and unzip (or decompress) the files.
+3. Unzip (or decompress) the file in the 'udacity_p1-navigation/folder' in the DRLND GitHub repository.

 ### Instructions